Mount Elbert: Flora and fauna

-The summit of Mount Elbert is an alpine environment, featuring plants such as Phacelia sericea (sky-pilot), Hymenoxys grandiflora (old-man-of-the-mountain), and Geum rossii (alpine avens).
+The summit of Mount Elbert is an alpine environment, featuring plants such as Phacelia sericea (silky phacelia), Hymenoxys grandiflora (old-man-of-the-mountain), and Geum rossii (alpine avens).
 Also noted are Carex atrata var. pullata, Salix desertorum, Platanthera hyperborea, Thalictrum fendleri, Aquilegia canadensis, Chenopodium album, Gentiana detonsa var. hallii, and Bigelovia parryi.
 Below treeline the mountain is heavily forested, with the lower slopes covered with a mixture of lodgepole pine, spruce, aspen, and fir.

 Some of the fauna reported on the climb to the summit include black bears, marmots, mule deer, pikas, and pocket gophers; there are also many species of birds.
 Elk, grouse, turkey, and bighorn sheep are present in the area during the summer.
 Grizzly bears are extirpated.

-Climbing
+Hiking

 There are three main routes to ascend the mountain, all of which gain over 4100 ft elevation.
 The standard route ascends the peak from the east, starting from the Colorado Trail just north of Twin Lakes.
 The 4.6 mi long North (Main) Elbert Trail begins close to the Elbert Creek Campground, and gains about 4500 ft.
 The trail is open to equestrians, mountain bikers and hunters during season.
 An easier, but longer route, the South Elbert Trail, is 5.5 mi long, climbing 4600 ft at a less-punishing gradient than the North Elbert Trail, approaching from the south and then climbing the eastern ridge.

 The most difficult of the main routes is the Black Cloud Trail, a Class 2 climb that takes ten to fourteen hours depending on pace, gains 5300 ft in elevation, and also involves an ascent of the sub-peak, South Elbert, at 14134 ft.
 Even healthy and experienced climbers report great difficulty on this route, and despite the fact that there is a trail, the route is extremely steep, unstable, and rocky in places.
 The elevation gain is not evenly distributed over the 5.5-mile ascent.
 There are also routes approaching from the western face, and southwestern ridge, from South Halfmoon Creek Trailhead and Echo Canyon Trailhead respectively.

 Although strenuous and requiring physical fitness, none of the conventional routes require specialist mountaineering skills or technical rock climbing.
 The main dangers of the mountain are those common to all high mountains, particularly altitude sickness.
 This can affect anyone, even those who are acclimatized.
 In serious cases, it can lead to high-altitude pulmonary edema and cerebral edema, which can lead to difficulties with breathing, paralysis, and death.
 Climbers are advised to begin their ascent at or before 6 A.M. and to summit and descend before early afternoon to minimize exposure to possible afternoon thunderstorms while at high altitudes.
 Although the most conventional form of ascent is by hiking, Anna Elizabeth Dickinson, the orator, ascended the mountain on a mule borrowed from the U.S. government.